Time to Change the Narrative on Health After 40

 Your body may not recover from that pizza binge the way it used to, yet that doesn’t mean you can’t keep thriving.

-Midlife isn’t the end of feeling good—it’s the beginning of figuring out how to do it smarter.
+Midlife isn’t the end of feeling good, more like it’s the beginning of figuring out how to do it smarter.

 Think of it like an upgrade.
 You don’t have to reinvent yourself, yet you can definitely refine your approach.